BranislavBeno/Book-Library-Service/README.md

 > - username=mike (password=MikePass, role=user)

 ### Web UI usage
-To start the application open terminal, change path to project root folder and run `./gradlew :app:bootTestRun`.
+To start the application open terminal, change a path to project root folder and run `./gradlew :app:bootTestRun`.
-After application start, click on http://localhost:8080/
+After the application starts, click on http://localhost:8080/
-To login don't use login form.
-Use link `Sign in` on top of the page instead.
+To log in use link `Sign in` on top of the page.

 After successful login, web UI offers three types of view:
 1. _*All books*_.
 Borrowed are highlighted red, available green.
-This view allows book data updating or book removal from library.
+This view allows book data updating or book removal from the library.
    Book data updating doesn't allow borrow or rent book.
 2. _*Available books*_.
-This view allows to borrow book.
+This view allows a book borrowing.
 3. _*Borrowed books*_.
-This view allows to return book.
+This view allows a book returning.

-Main page offers also adding book into library.
+The main page offers also to add a book into the library.

 ### REST API usage
 For sending requests and receiving responses use `Postman`, `curl` or web browser.